Learn how to effectively utilize employee attendance incentives

 The general rule of thumb is to reward workers more frequently the younger they are and the more difficult the work is to perform, however knowing your employees is what best determines what duration to put on your employee attendance incentive program.
 Also, it is best to start with small incentives and work up to larger ones if necessary, since if you start with the larger ones, what more can you add to make the employee attendance incentive program more attractive after the novelty has worn off?

-Have a question for Sheryl?
-Ask or leave a comment below!
+Have a question for Sheryl or want to leave a comment?
+Click here.